 As with every part of our worship, giving is both expressive and formative.
 We give by taking stock of the Lord’s care and provision for us, exercising contentment, and expressing our thanks.
 As we open our hands to give, our lives are formed away from self-interest into patterns of self-giving and generosity.

-Greeting One Another in Christ
+Greeting One Another in Christ and dismissal of Sparrows

 Prayers for Christ’s Church & World